6 GEMS® You Need to Know For A Positive Approach to Dementia Care

 Have a look:

-Similar to an oyster shell, which tend to be ugly on the outside but can hold a treasured GEM on the inside, care partners can find a Pearl in this last state of dementia if they just know where and how to look.
-In this state, the brain has changed so that the person’s reflexes are turned on non-stop, body systems begin to shut down, and gross motor skills are lost.
+Similar to an oyster shell, which tend to be ugly on the outside but can hold treasured GEMS on the inside, care partners can find a Pearl in this last State of dementia if they just know where and how to look.
+In this State, the brain has changed so that the person’s reflexes are turned on non-stop, body systems begin to shut down, and gross motor skills are lost.
 The person becomes trapped, but with the right care the shell relaxes just enough to produce the amazing Pearl that is still there.
-In this state care partners tend to spend way too much energy on preserving the shell, but miss the GEM that’s still residing inside.
+In this State care partners tend to spend way too much energy on preserving the shell, but miss the GEMS that are still residing inside.

 The question for all of us is, can we see the precious and unique?

-By seeing the person living with dementia as the valuable GEM they are and offering them the right care and setting, we’re giving them the opportunity to shine.
+By seeing the person living with dementia as the valuable GEMS they are and offering them the right care and setting, we’re giving them the opportunity to shine.